Protecting Your Privacy

-If you encounter an unsolicited email that asks you, either directly or through a website, for personal financial or identity informatio (such as social security number, passwords, account numbers or other identifiers), DO NOT RESPOND.
+If you encounter an unsolicited email that asks you, either directly or through a website, for personal financial or identity information (such as social security number, passwords, account numbers, or other identifiers), DO NOT RESPOND.

-Always report fraudulent or suspicious email to your Internet Service Provider.
-Reporting instances of spoof web sites will help get those bogus websites shut down before they can do any more harm.
+Always report fraudulent or suspicious emails to your Internet Service Provider.
+Reporting instances of spoof websites will help get those bogus websites shut down before they can do any more harm.

 If you’ve been victimized by a spoofed email or website, you should contact your local police or sheriff’s department and file a complaint with the FBI’s Internet Fraud Complaint Center.